hanmindev/ingot-docs/Writerside/topics/Pointers.md

 fn main() {
     int a = 5;
-    double(a);
+    multiply(a);
 }
 ```

 The compiled code may look something like this barring additional compiler optimizations:

 ```
-/double
+/multiply
 $scoreboard players operation $(main_addr_0)-$(sub_addr_0) ingt_mem *= 2 ingt_const

 /main
 scoreboard players set 1-214312 ingt_mem 5
-function double {main_addr_0: 1, sub_addr_0: 214312}
+function multiply {main_addr_0: 1, sub_addr_0: 214312}
 ```

 Let's break this down.

-1. The `double` function is compiled into a function that takes in a main address and a sub address, and multiplies the value at that address by 2.
+1. The `multiply` function is compiled into a function that takes in a main address and a sub address, and multiplies the value at that address by 2.
 Note that it uses a macro, since it uses non-constant pointers.
 You don't have to worry about the `d_mcr` macro for now, this is only needed because dereferencing a pointer is dynamic.
 Learn more about it in [Dynamic Access](Dynamic-Access.md).
-2. The `main` function sets the value of `a` to 5, then calls the `double` function with the address of `a`, which happens to be `1-214312`.
+2. The `main` function sets the value of `a` to 5, then calls the `multiply` function with the address of `a`, which happens to be `1-214312`.
 Recall that non `rec` functions store local variables in global memory, which is stored at main address `1`.
 The sub address could be anything, but for this example, we will just use `214312`.
 3. Note that the address of `a` is known at compile time, so the compiler can just insert the address into the function as a macro parameter.

 ## Issues with Structs